Issue No. 211 - February 15 , 2001

 Hasim Thaqi.

-Although diplomatic initiatives are continuing, the region is
+Although diplomatic initiatives are continuing,

 still seeing intense clashes between Albanian guerrillas and